Periods and harmonic analysis on spherical varieties: The Bernstein morphisms

 The square of the norm of $\iota_{\Theta, \pi}$ with respect to $\mathcal H_{\pi}^{\Theta}, \mathcal H_{\pi}$ is bounded by the number of distinct exponents of $A_{X,\Theta}$ on $\cinfc(X_\Theta)_\pi^1$.
 This is a consequence of Corollary \ref{subunitarybound}, applied to the hermitian forms $H=e_\Theta^* H_\pi$, $H^S= H_\pi^\Theta$.
 In particular, this morphism extends to a bounded map on Hilbert spaces:

 We now seek to integrate to obtain a map

 The relevant issues of measurability are handled through a straightforward application of Proposition \ref{measurable2}.

 As for norms, recall that the number of generalized $A_{X,\Theta}$-eigencharacters by which an irreducible representation $\pi$ can be embedded into $C^\infty(X_\Theta)$ is bounded by the number of generalized eigencharacters in its Jacquet module with respect to a parabolic opposite to $P_\Theta$.
+This is uniformly bounded (see the final quoted result at the end of \S \ref{subsec:finiteness} on page \pageref{BZref}).
 Thus the norms of the resulting maps $\mathcal{H}_{\pi}^{\Theta} \rightarrow \mathcal{H}_{\pi}$ are uniformly bounded.
 Therefore, by Corollary \ref{subunitarybound}, \eqref{iotathetadef} gives a $G$-equivariant bounded map

 \begin{remark} Let us also discuss the description of the dual Bernstein maps.
 Take $\Phi \in C^{\infty}_c(X)$.

 Recall (Remark \ref{decomp-into-eigen}) that fixing a Plancherel measure for $X$ induces a pointwise decomposition $\Phi = \int \Phi^{\pi} \mu(\pi)$, where each $\Phi^{\pi}\in C^\infty(X)$ is $\pi$-isotypical.
 Similarly we may decompose, using the \emph{same} Plancherel measure: Here we take $\Phi$ to be any smooth, $L^2$ function, and since $\iota_\Theta^*\Phi$ may not belong to a ``nice'' subspace (where the Plancherel decomposition is pointwise defined), for every $x\in X_\Theta$ the quantity $(\iota_{\Theta}^* \Phi)^{\pi}(x)$ should be thought of as an element of $L^1(\hat G, \mu)$.
 Then we have: